uviclibraries/onboarding/4-Web App.md

 ---
 layout: default
 title: 3-Web App
-nav_order: 4
+nav_order: 5
 parent: Workshop Activities
 ---

-3D Printing and Laser Cutting requests are submitted via the [DSC Web App https://webapp.library.uvic.ca/3dprint/customer-dashboard.php](https://webapp.library.uvic.ca/3dprint/customer-dashboard.php).
+3D Printing and Laser Cutting requests are submitted via the DSC Web App: [https://webapp.library.uvic.ca/3dprint/customer-dashboard.php](https://webapp.library.uvic.ca/3dprint/customer-dashboard.php).
+Open the link and follow the instructions below to get familiar with how to use the app.

 1. If you don't already have an account, create one using your netlink ID.

 2. Click 'Create New Print Job' and  read through the submission form.